 - Play Downton meets Harry Potter, upstairs: Which house would the Sorting Hat place the aristocrats?

-Downton Costumes Come To Toronto
+Downton Costumes Came To Toronto

 With the bleary weather we have been experiencing this winter in Toronto, the opening of the special Downton Abbey costume exhibit is a breath of fresh air.
-The show runs in Toronto from March 11 – April 13 at the Spadina House.
+The show ran in Toronto from March 11 – April 13 at the Spadina House.
 This is a century old home, perfect to house the twenty costumes that will be the only stop in Canada.

 I was privileged to have been invited to the advanced press briefing to be one of the first to see the costumes up close, and to explore the grand rooms of the Spadina House.
 And for those of you follow the antics of our infamous mayor, Rob Ford, yes, he was there.
 Black shirt, red tie, and cowboy boots.
 The Dowager would have been so proud.

 Before we went in, a journalist asked about my expectations.
 My first thought was panic that I wouldn’t be able to recognize the costumes from the episodes, but all the costumes are very memorable pieces.
 My favorite Cora costume from the Flower Show was the first I noticed.
 Another, Mary’s striking red dress with black choker, was also on display.

 Once you have seen the lovely pieces, you get a better appreciation for just how diminutive the actors are.
 I don’t think I could ever fit into any of the lovely dresses (well maybe Dowager and Martha).
 As one reporter quipped, “I could fit this costume as far as my arm!”
 The same goes for the men as well.
 Lord D posed next to his favorite Robert outfit from the Garden Party at the end of Season 1, as well as a classic Matthew ensemble.
 I always said actors have to be small to fit into those small screens!